Evin-Ngoa/angular-utils-lib/README.md

 ### 1. Filter Out Special Characters from inputs
 - This directive by default only allow numbers and alphabet characters.
 Space is *NOT* allowed by default.
-- Use the `appNoSpecialCharacters` directives in your application:
+- Use the `appNoSpecialCharacters` directive in your application:

 ```html
     <input type="text" appNoSpecialCharacters />